-Clause 13.2 Other Studies Covered by Clause 13.1
+Clause 13.3 Other Studies Covered by Clause 13.1

-Companies are encouraged to comply with Clause 13.2 for all other types of studies covered by Clause 13.1, including epidemiological studies and registries and other studies that are retrospective in nature.
-In any case, such studies are subject to Clause 18.6.
+Companies are encouraged to comply with Clause 13.3 for all other types of studies covered by Clause 13.1, including epidemiological studies and registries and other studies that are retrospective in nature.
+In any case, such studies are subject to Clause 18.7.

-Clause 13.2 Approval and Supervision
+Clause 13.3 Approval and Supervision

-The approval and supervision of non-interventional studies is dealt with in Clause 21.2.
+The approval and supervision of non-interventional studies are dealt with in Clause 21.2.

-Clause 13.2 Date of Implementation
+Clause 13.3 Date of Implementation

-Companies must begin to comply with Clause 13.2 in connection with any non-interventional studies that are completed after 1 July 2008, though companies are encouraged to do so prior to that date.
+Companies must comply with Clause 13.3 in relation to noninterventional studies that are completed on or after 1 July 2008.
+Companies are encouraged to comply in relation to studies completed prior to that date.